In mourning yet again, NYC prepares to honor fallen officer

 A solemn scene unfolded Sunday with a column of uniformed police officers, as well as a line of firefighters, flanking the streets as a hearse carrying the fallen officer left the medical examiner’s office.

-Burial rites were scheduled for Friday, city officials said, while services were to be held Thursday at St. Patrick’s Cathedral.
+Burial rites were scheduled for Friday, city officials said, with services Thursday at St. Patrick’s Cathedral.

 Rivera and Officer Wilbert Mora were shot Friday night while answering a call about an argument between a woman and her adult son.
 Mora, 27, suffered a serious head wound, police said.